ihaveamac/nur-packages/README.md

 The default overlay will add all the packages above in the `pkgs.hax` namespace, e.g. `pkgs.hax.save3ds`.

 There is a NixOS module to automatically add this overlay as `nixosModules.overlay`.
+This module can also be used with Home Manager and nix-darwin.

 ## Home Manager modules